In this section

 Smoking & pregnancy

-Smoking in pregnancy can cause serious pregnancy-related health problems, including complications during labour and an increased risk of miscarriage, premature birth, stillbirth, low birthweight and sudden unexpected death in infancy.
-Potential harms to the child include the increased chance of attention difficulties, breathing problems and poor educational attainment.
-Smoking in pregnancy is five times more likely in deprived areas and so disproportionately impacts on these communities.
-The Norfolk and Waveney Health and Care Partnership hospitals reported in the second quarter of 2020/21, the percentage of Women known to be smokers at time of delivery was 14%, higher than for England at 9.9%.[13]
+Smoking in pregnancy can cause serious pregnancy-related health problems, including complications during labour and an increased risk of miscarriage, premature birth, stillbirth, low birthweight and sudden unexpected death in infancy.[16]
+Potential harms to the child include the increased chance of attention difficulties, breathing problems and learning difficulties.[17]
+Smoking in pregnancy is more likely in deprived areas and so disproportionately impacts these communities.[18]
+In 2023/24 in Norfolk, women smoking at time of delivery was 11.2%, higher than for England as a whole (7.4%).[19]

 Smoking & pregnancy resources